microsoft/botframework-components/docs/extending-with-code.md

 -   A BotComponent, [MultiplyDialogBotComponent.cs](assets/MultiplyDialogBotComponent.cs) code file for component registration.
 BotComponents are loaded by your bot (specifically by Adaptive Runtime), and made available to Composer.

     **Note** You can create a custom action without implementing BotComponent.
-However, the Component Model in Bot Framework allows for easier reuse.
+However, the Component Model in Bot Framework allows for easier reuse and is only slightly more work.

-## Adding the custom action to your Composer bot project
+## Adding the custom action to your bot project
 ------------------------------

 1. Navigate to your Composer bot project folder (eg. C:\MyBlankBot) and create a new folder for the custom action project.
 For example, C:\MyBlankBot\MultiplyDialog.